 Hardiness Zone: 8b

 Other Names: Hens And Chicks

-This variety is very drought tolerant, producing ball shaped rosettes of foliage that is powdery blue-gray with pinkish edges; distinctive pink flowers with yellow tips on tall bracts in summer; excellent accent plant for bright indoor areas
+This variety is very drought tolerant, producing ball shaped rosettes of foliage that is powdery blue-gray with pinkish edges; distinctive pink flowers with yellow tips on tall bracts in summer; ideal for containers or rock gardens

 Mexican Snowball features unusual bracted pink tubular flowers with yellow tips rising above the foliage from early to mid summer.
 Its attractive succulent oval leaves remain powder blue in color with showy gray variegation and tinges of pink throughout the year.
-The coral-pink stems can be quite attractive and add to the plant's interest.
+The fruit is not ornamentally significant.
+The coral-pink stems can be quite attractive.

-This is a dense herbaceous evergreen houseplant with tall flower stalks held atop a low mound of foliage.
-Its relatively fine texture sets it apart from other indoor plants with less refined foliage.
-This plant should not require much pruning, except when necessary to keep it looking its best.
+Mexican Snowball is a dense herbaceous evergreen perennial with tall flower stalks held atop a low mound of foliage.
+Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 Planting & Growing

 Mexican Snowball will grow to be about 8 inches tall at maturity extending to 14 inches tall with the flowers, with a spread of 12 inches.
 Its foliage tends to remain low and dense right to the ground.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 20 years.

 This plant does best in full sun to partial shade.
 It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
 It is considered to be drought-tolerant, and thus makes an ideal choice for a low-water garden or xeriscape application.
 It is not particular as to soil pH, but grows best in sandy soils.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This species is not originally from North America.
 It can be propagated by division.